 Before picking out your plants, stones, and other rock garden features, you need a design plan.
 Having a plan will help you estimate what items can fit in your yard and avoid costly mistakes.
 You don’t want to buy 20 cacti and come to realize only 10 will fit in the rock garden.
 Have your design ready to go before shopping around for the necessities.

-Your rock garden won’t be very low-maintenance if it has grass sprouting out of every crack and crevices.
+Your rock garden won’t be very low-maintenance if it has grass sprouting out of every crack and crevice.
 And you won’t be able to run your lawn mower over it either.
-So it’s time to see goodbye to the green turf you’ll be replacing with the new rock garden.
+So it’s time to say goodbye to the green turf you’ll be replacing with the new rock garden.

-Using a hose or similar tool, outline your garden’s shape so you know how much grass to remove.
-You can either remove the grass by hand or go a more leisurely route and use the lasagna method.
+- Outline your garden’s shape using a hose or similar tool so you know how much grass to remove.
+You can either remove the grass by hand or go a more leisurely route and sheet mulch.

-What is the lasagna method?
-Lay down your newspapers in the designated space, making sure they overlap and leave no gaps in between.
-Now cover the newspapers with a light layer of soil to ensure the wind doesn’t blow them away.
-Also known as sheet mulching, this lasagna method kills weeds and grass by blocking out sunlight and enabling decomposition.
+- Cover the newspapers with a light layer of soil to ensure the wind doesn’t blow them away.
+This lasagna method kills weeds and grass by blocking out sunlight and enabling decomposition.

 Pro Tip: Cardboard can be used instead of newspaper, but it takes longer to break down.
 Keep in mind that some cardboard contains glues that may not be safe for gardens where edibles are grown.

 Ready to put your rocks down?
-Let’s grab your biggest and less attractive rocks first.
+Let’s grab your biggest and least attractive rocks first.

 Starting your first layer with the larger rocks helps give your rock garden support for the following layers.
 You can also keep your least favorite rocks at the bottom since they’ll be mostly hidden by plants, soil, and other rocks.

 Now add 1 cup of soil to the cake batter and — sorry, had to make sure you were still paying attention!